Katemcy, Texas: School

 Baptist minister Lawson Jones donated land in 1883 for the construction of Friendship School.
 A community collection provided the building fund, and J.M.
 Heatherly became the first teacher of the one-room school.
 Funding for the school came from tuition, which could be off-set for needy families by having their child perform chores at the school.
 A public school was later built in Katemcy, and the Friendship School was moved and became the Friendship Baptist Church.

 Post office

 Alfred R. Cowan was appointed postmaster when Katemcy received its post office on November 17, 1884.

 Later years

 Katemcy became attractive to settlers with its inexpensive acreage and bountiful water supply.
 The area received its first telephone in 1914.
 Local farms were often tenant farms, an arrangement that contributed to the thriving rural community that supported three churches, a school, two doctors, two general stores, two blacksmith shops, and a cotton gin.
 By 1920, the tractor had replaced a lot of field hands, and farm employment began to disappear.
 The population began its decline in 1925.
 The Katemcy school system was consolidated with Mason in 1945.
+The population was about 90 people in 1990.
 Today, the rural community population remains small.

-Notable people
+Notable person

 Actor Dewey Martin was a native of Katemcy.